Democracy and Coronavirus

 Coronavirus Isn't Just a Threat to Public Health – It's a Major Danger to Democracy

 Besides its obviously destructive impacts on public health and on the global economy, COVID-19 has sparked a serious decline in democratic rights and freedoms in many countries.
-This series explores the immediate impact of COVID-19 on several of the world’s biggest democracies – Brazil, Indonesia, the Philippines, and the United States.
-Each of these states was led by a populist whose disdain for expertise hindered the public health response, and may have damaged democracy as well.
-The series also examines how COVID-19 will affect these democracies for the longer term.
+This series explores the immediate impact of COVID-19 on several of the world's biggest democracies – Brazil, Indonesia, India, the Philippines, and the United States.

 This series is made possible by the generous support of the Henry Luce Foundation.